-Compensation Element Role in Total Compensation Base Salary • Provides a competitive level of fixed compensation based on the individual's role, experience, qualifications and performance Annual Bonus Aligns Named Officers with our annual operational, financial and strategic performance Recognizes individual contributions to our annual performance Communicates the Board's evaluation of our annual performance Long-Term Incentives - Performance Units, Restricted Stock/RSUs and SARs Aligns Named Officers with sustained long-term value creation Creates a meaningful and sustained ownership stake in EOG Fosters retention through forfeitable awards Requires industry-competitive stock performance to achieve or surpass targeted compensation levels Post-Termination Compensation and Benefits • Provides a competitive level of income protection Benefits - Retirement, Health and Welfare Provides financial security for various life events (e.g., disability or death) Matches benefits generally provided to other EOG employees
+Compensation Element Role in Total Compensation Base Salary Provides a competitive level of fixed compensation based on the individual's role, experience, qualifications and performance Annual Bonus Aligns Named Officers with our annual operational, financial and strategic performance Recognizes individual contributions to our annual performance Communicates the Board's evaluation of our annual performance Long-Term Incentives - Restricted Stock/RSUs, SARs and Performance Units Aligns Named Officers with sustained long-term value creation Creates a meaningful and sustained ownership stake in EOG Fosters retention through forfeitable awards Requires industry-competitive stock performance to achieve or surpass targeted compensation levels Post-Termination Compensation and Benefits Provides a competitive level of income protection Benefits - Retirement, Health and Welfare Provides financial security for various life events (e.g., disability or death) Matches benefits generally provided to other EOG employees

-The following charts illustrate the primary elements of compensation for our CEO and our other Named Officers and for the CEOs and other named executive officers of our peer group companies.
-Our CEO's compensation package is more substantial than that of our other Named Officers.
-The Committee has determined that this difference is acceptable based on its comparison of the compensation packages awarded to the CEOs of our peer group companies.
-Our executive compensation program is generally heavily weighted towards long-term equity compensation, consistent with our belief that our executive compensation program should be tied, in part, to our stock price performance to further align the interests of our Named Officers with those of our stockholders.
+The following charts illustrate the primary elements of compensation for our CEO and our other Named Officers.
+The Committee has determined that the lower weighting of salary within our CEO's compensation is acceptable to align with market practices and to establish a greater level of pay at risk for our CEO.
+The largest portion of Named Officers compensation is in long-term equity compensation, consistent with our belief that our executive compensation program should be heavily influenced by our stock price performance to further align the interests of our Named Officers with those of our stockholders.